zhwa/mlir-example/book/Chapter-08-Custom-Dialects-CPP.md

 The error message might indicate parsing failure (invalid MLIR syntax), pass failure (transformation error), or lookup failure (function name doesn't exist).
 For teaching, explicit error handling is valuable—students see exactly where and why compilation fails, not just "something went wrong."

 This C++ implementation—150 lines managing parsing, passes, and compilation—demonstrates MLIR's power as an infrastructure.
 We didn't write a parser, implement lowering algorithms, or build a JIT compiler.
 We configured existing components, trusting the framework to handle complexity correctly and efficiently.
-This division of labor—Python for high-level logic, MLIR for compilation infrastructure—enables rapid development of ML compilers without reimplementing compiler fundamentals.
+This division of labor—Python for high-level logic, MLIR for compilation infrastructure—enables rapid development of AI compilers without reimplementing compiler fundamentals.

 ## 8.10 Universal Execution with libffi